abhchow/reaper_scripts/README.md

 ## Future Works
 I have further improvements to this script planned, but I may or may not get to them.
 Those include:
 - A GUI for ease of use
-- Options to choose panning hard left or hard right
 - Options to select a custom panning arrangement for full mix and part missing tracks
 - Options to select custom combinations of different parts present, not just Bass and VP